 He said developing countries would not be able to move beyond marginalisation in the agricultural sector if they cannot remove the marginalisation that exists in the WTO’s decision-making processes.
 Therefore, it was important for developing countries to press for greater transparency and participation in the WTO.

-He expressed concern about the failure to operationalise S&D treatment for developing countries, and warned that if there was a new round it would create new obligations for developing countries and introduce new issues.
+He expressed concern about the failure to operationalise the S&D treatment for developing countries, and warned that if there was a new Round it would create new obligations for developing countries and introduce new issues.

-India’s Ambassador S Narayanan said that currently the most important issue was implementation, and ‘it is our expectation that the developed countries will appreciate the seriousness of the situation and that they will meaningfully respond in a way that satisfies developing countries.’
+India’s Ambassador Narayanan said that currently the most important issue was implementation, and “it is our expectation that the developed countries will appreciate the seriousness of the situation and that they will meaningfully respond in a way that satisfies developing countries.”

 Another major issue before the WTO was the functioning of the dispute settlement system, added Narayanan.
-‘In my view the future, and credibility, of the WTO system and the interest of developing countries in the system depends on whether the dispute settlement system can satisfy the developing countries and benefit them.’
-He added it was the responsibility of developing countries to bring these issues before the WTO’s Dispute Settlement Body (DSB).
-Ultimately their concerns have to be articulated in the DSB and the WTO General Council.
+“In my view the future, and credibility, of the WTO system and the interest of developing countries in the system depends on whether the dispute settlement system can satisfy the developing countries and benefit them.”

-On the labour issue, Narayanan said developing countries which are all opposed to bringing it into the WTO must prepare to deal with it as there were indications that this issue was even more important for the EU and the US than the investment issue.
+On the labour issue, Narayanan said developing countries which are all opposed to bringing it into WTO, must prepare to deal with it as there were indications that for the EU and US this issue was even more important than the investment issue.

 Narayanan said the capacity of developing countries in preparing for negotiations is limited.
 Whilst thanking the Third World Network for organising the seminar, which he said had useful presentations and papers, he requested TWN to continue to help developing-country delegations and equip them with inputs on a continuous basis.

-Chakravarthi Raghavan, Chief Editor of the South-North Development Monitor, who chaired the seminar and panel, said that while developing countries, given their varying situations, may find it difficult to take a common position, the differences among them were much less than the very large differences with the industrial world.
-They hence need to adopt one stance: all developing countries must speak up and support the views of other developing countries, not only when these coincide with their own but also so long as their own particular interests are not adversely affected.
+Mr. Chakravarthi Raghavan, Chief Editor of the South-North Development Monitor, who chaired the seminar and panel, said that while developing countries, given their varying situations, may find it difficult to take a common position.
+But the differences among them was much less than the very large differences with the industrial world.
+They hence need to adopt one stance: all developing countries must speak up and support the views of other developing countries or another developing country, not only when it coincides with their own, but also so long as their own particular interests were not affected adversely.

-For far too long, he said, developing countries had allowed themselves to be mesmerised by the slogans and catchwords about the WTO and the rules-based trading system, including that free trade and liberalisation will automatically bring them benefits, or that any attempt to ‘revisit’ the agreements would upset the balance of carefully negotiated rights and obligations and developing countries would need to pay a price for that.
+For far too long, he said, developing countries had allowed themselves to be mesmerized by the slogans and catch-words about the WTO and the rules-based trading system, and that free trade and liberalization will automatically bring them benefits, or that any attempt to ‘revisit’ the agreements would upset the balance of carefully negotiated rights and obligations and developing countries would need to pay a price for that.

-This was unacceptable, not only because the developing countries had no real say in the Uruguay Round negotiations which resulted in the establishment of the WTO, but also because of the need to rectify the imbalances and inequities in the multilateral trading system.
+This was unacceptable, and not only because the developing countries had no real say in the Uruguay Round negotiations, but also because of need to rectify the imbalances and inequities.

-GATT 1947 was the result of prolonged negotiations in three committees that prepared for the Havana Charter.
-And yet there was a major review process that took place in 1955 without any talk of upsetting the balance of rights and obligations therein.
+The GATT 1947 was the result of the prolonged negotiations in three committees that prepared for the Havana Charter.
+And yet, there was a major review process that took place in 1955, without any talk of upsetting the balance of rights and obligations.

-It was also argued that the developing, not the developed, countries need the WTO.
+It was also argued that the developing countries need the WTO, and not the developed.
 This was a myth.
-The developed nations are the ones which have benefited most, and need the WTO and access to the markets of developing countries in goods, services and intellectual property, as well as the power-based enforcement system of the WTO.
-It was time developing countries recognise that the WTO system is, like in the fairy tale, an emperor without clothes.
+The developed nations benefited most, and need the WTO and the access to the markets of developing countries in goods, services and intellectual property, and the power-based enforcement system of the WTO.
+It was time developing countries recognize that the WTO and its system, as in the Aesop’s fables, was an emperor without clothes.-SUNS4742